 [Skip to content]

 Chapter 7.
-IDEA Plug-in
+IntelliJ IDEA Plug-in

-Describes the installation and usage of the Jalopy IntelliJ IDEA Plug-in.
-IntelliJ IDEA [Link] is an intelligent Java IDE intensely focused on developer productivity.
+Describes the installation and usage of the Jalopy IntelliJ IDEA plug-in.
+IntelliJ IDEA is an intelligent Java IDE intensely focused on developer productivity.
 It provides a robust combination of enhanced development tools, including: refactoring, J2EE support, Ant, JUnit, and CVS integration.
 Packaged with an intelligent Java editor, coding assistance and advanced code automation tools, IDEA enables Java programmers to boost their productivity while reducing routine time consuming tasks.

 7.1.
 Installation

-Explains the steps involved to install the IDEA Plug-in.
+Explains the steps involved to install the IDEA plug-in.

 7.1.1.
 System requirements